 The renewal will take place in four stages, during which the public and stakeholders will be consulted.

-Assessment, research and analysis of existing conditions (summer–fall 2017)
+Assessment, research and analysis of existing conditions (summer–winter 2017)

 Drafting of new strategic plan (summer–fall 2018)